Brownian motion on stable looptrees: Volume Bounds for Compact Stable Looptrees

 \subsection{Infimal Upper Bounds}

-We now address the same question of sharpness of the infimal bounds.
-The method we use to prove upper bounds on infimal extrema is a simpler version of that used in the preceding section where we applied the Williams' decomposition to prove the upper supremal volume bounds.
+We now prove (\ref{eqn:glob inf UB}) and (\ref{eqn:loc inf UB}).
+The method we use to prove upper bounds on infimal extrema is a simpler version of that used in Section \ref{sctn:sup vol UBs} based on the Williams' decomposition.
 We can again control the masses of fragments in the decomposition by comparison with an $\alpha^{-1}$-stable subordinator.
 In this case however, we do not need to worry about reiterating around larger fragments since the presence of such fragments is a rare event and thus should not affect the infimal behaviour of the subordinator.

 Let $H$ be the height of the spine in the corresponding tree $\Ta$.
 As in Section \ref{sctn:sup vol UBs}, we start by rescaling $\La$ by $H$ to form the looptree $(\La^1, d^1, \rho^1, \nu^1)$, which now has mass $H^{\frac{-\alpha}{\alpha - 1}}$ and has a corresponding underlying stable tree that has height $1$.
 Note that